Filmmaking

-Filmmaking or film production, is the process of creating a motion picture.
-It involves a number of distinct stages, including an initial story idea or commission, followed by screenwriting, casting, pre-production, shooting, sound recording, post-production, and screening the finished product before an audience, which may result in a film release and exhibition.
+Filmmaking, or film production, is the process of creating a motion picture.
+Traditionally, filmmaking is thought of as a process specific to the creation of feature films; however, its iconic methodology has been used in the creation of other types of filmed products, including movies and episodic series for streaming and network broadcasting, commercials and advertisements, animations, music videos, and documentaries.
+It involves a number of distinct stages, including an initial story idea or commission, followed by screenwriting, casting, pre-production, shooting, sound recording, post-production, and screening the finished product before an audience, which may result in a film release distribution and exhibition.
 The process is nonlinear, in that the filmmaker typically shoots the script out of sequence, repeats shots as needed, and puts them together through editing later.
-Filmmaking takes place in a variety of economic, social, and political contexts around the world, and uses a wide range of technologies and cinematic techniques.
+Filmmaking takes place in a variety of economic, social, and political contexts around the world and uses a wide range of technologies and cinematic techniques.
 While originally films were recorded on photographic film, most modern filmmaking is now digital.

 The production of a film typically consists of five major stages.
-The first is development, where the initial idea for the film is explored, rights to intellectual property may be secured, the screenplay is written, and financing is obtained.
+The first is development, where the initial idea for the film is explored, rights to intellectual property (IP) may be secured, the screenplay is written, and financing is obtained.
 This is followed by pre-production, where all the arrangements and preparations for the shoot are made, including hiring cast and crew, scouting and securing locations, and constructing sets.
 The third stage is production, which is when the raw footage and other elements of the film are recorded.

 After filming is complete, the project enters post-production.
 In this stage, the raw footage is edited, sound is mixed, visual effects are added, and a musical score is composed and recorded.
 The final stage is distribution, where the finished film is released to audiences.
-This involves marketing and promotion, and the film may be shown in cinemas, released on home video, or made available through streaming services.
-Some filmmakers operate outside of the mainstream system and engage in independent filmmaking, which has become more accessible with the advent of affordable digital technology.
+This involves marketing and promotion, and the film may be shown in cinemas/movie theaters, released on home video, or made available through streaming services, cable, or television.
+Some filmmakers operate outside of the mainstream system and engage in independent filmmaking, which has become more accessible with the advent of affordable digital technology and streaming platforms.